grafana/writers-toolkit/docs/sources/write/reuse-content/reuse-shared-content/index.md

    The file can be in a subdirectory, but that subdirectory must be in the `docs/sources/shared/` directory.
    The `docs/shared` shortcode cannot lookup files outside of this directory.

    The file's contents should be the chunk of writing you want to reuse.
-The front matter of the file should include the appropriate labels and the title of the file:
+The front matter of the file should include the appropriate labels and the title of the file.
+Note that the labels won't be visible in the consuming project:

    ```markdown
    ---